How to Write a Winning NDIS Support Letter

 It’s a document written by a support worker or carer to support a person’s NDIS application and provide further evidence of why the funding is necessary.
 It should demonstrate the everyday difficulties the applicant faces and explain how much support and care they need.

-If appropriate, the letter might also include information about how the disability impacts the applicant’s carers and family members.
+If appropriate, the NDIS letter might also include information about how the disability impacts the applicant’s carers and family members.

 When is a support letter required?